Aliases for TUBA1A Gene

 GeneCards Summary for TUBA1A Gene

-TUBA1A (Tubulin, Alpha 1a) is a Protein Coding gene.
-Diseases associated with TUBA1A include lissencephaly 3 and lissencephaly due to tuba1a mutation.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include GTP binding and structural molecule activity.
-An important paralog of this gene is TUBA3C.
+TUBA1A (Tubulin Alpha 1a) is a Protein Coding gene.
+Diseases associated with TUBA1A include Lissencephaly 3 and Lissencephaly.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include GTP binding and structural molecule activity.
+An important paralog of this gene is TUBA1B.